ElementsProject/lightning/doc/lightningd-config.5.md

 * **message-padding**=*BOOL*

-  Normally `connectd` will send extra bytes to peers to make messages uniform length.
-Some implementations don't accept these extra bytes: if we can't detect them, this option sets to `false` will disable it.
+  If set to `true`, `connectd` will send extra bytes to peers to make messages uniform length.
+Some implementations don't accept these extra bytes, and our detection of them is not always reliable, so this option defaults to `false`.

 * **tor-service-password**=*PASSWORD*